msabramo/dotcloud-cli/README.md

 To push the code to the dotCloud platform, simply type:

-    > dotcloud-beta push
+    > dotcloud push

 and it will upload the code from the current directory to the application.
 You can see the currently connected application by typing:

-    > dotcloud-beta app
+    > dotcloud app
     myapp

-You can see the list of commands by running `dotcloud-beta -h`.
+You can see the list of commands by running `dotcloud -h`.

 If you typed `n` when asked to connect the current directory, the CLI can't find the application name for the commands.
 You can specify the application name in such case, using the `--application` (or `-a` for short) option:

-    > dotcloud-beta -a myapp info
+    > dotcloud -a myapp info

 You can also use this option when you want to run commands against the application that you don't have the working directory for.